adaptivehealthintelligence/statTemplates/README.md

 ## Usage

-See the vignettes for process guidance.
+See the vignettes for process guidance and review steps for analysis plans.

 ## Todo